shinokada/gitstart/README.md

 $ chmod 755 gitstart
 ```

 Create a directory and then run `gitstart`.
+Follow the instruction.
+It will ask "Visibility" and "This will create 'your_repo' in your current directory.
+Continue?".

+See the example below:

 ```bash
 $ mkdir my_new_repo